Division of Alcoholic Beverages & Tobacco

 The Division of Alcoholic Beverages & Tobacco issues licenses or permits that are required for any business or person to manufacture, import, export, store, distribute or sell alcoholic beverages or tobacco.
 The Division issues permits required for any business or person engaging in business as a manufacturer, importer, exporter, distributing agent or wholesale dealer of cigarettes; for distributors, makers, manufacturers or fabricators of other tobacco products within the state; and for distributors of cigars within the state.

-The Boxing Commission licenses and regulates professional boxing, kickboxing and mixed martial arts.
+The Athletic Commission licenses and regulates professional boxing, kickboxing and mixed martial arts.

 Division of Certified Public Accounting